jazzyjackson/MIXINTvNegative2/readme.markdown

 New users are signed in as a nobody by default, so they don't have rights to delete files or reboot the system and otherwise f*** ur s*** up.

-However, if you want certain users (say, everyone except you) to talk only to the bot, it is simple a matter of specifying a different interpreter mode.
+However, if you want certain users (say, everyone except you) to talk only to the bot, it is simply a matter of specifying a different interpreter mode.
 Bot-first prohibits the execution of arbitrary bash commands.
 Instead, the chatbot decides how to respond to a request, which MAY INCLUDE a bash command.
 That is, you can write chatscript that triggers bash commands on an untrusted users' behalf.
 So system administrators could set up bash scripts that are run when requested by a particular user (by the way chatbot also knows your username and can withhold or provide information based on username, it's all up to how you write the chatscript)

 # Magic Links and Session Cookies

  Multi-interpreter uses magic links and session cookies to provide security to your application.
-As opposed to serving the full application to every web request, any incoming request that does not include a valid cookie is redirected to 'shinx.html' - where the chatbot determines your identity and retrieves a one-time-use, time-limited magic link in the form of a large random number attached as query.
+As opposed to serving the full application to every web request, any incoming request that does not include a valid cookie can be redirected to a page prompting the user to acquire a magic link - a random token that the server creates and identifies you as a unique user.
- When operator.js is hit with that magic link, it looks up the user that was associated with that link and then deletes the property.

- Essentially,

- Keep it secure by keeping it simple
+# Timeshare or Stateless

 # From Sphinx to Root, duplicating and modifying applications